-To operate the livewell, open the seacock in the aft bilge using the remote seacock arm labeled livewell.
-The livewell pump is screwed directly into this seacock.
-Plug the drain in the bottom of the livewell and place the livewell switch on the helm switch panel in the "on" position.
+The 236 is equipped with an aft livewell and has an optional livewell located under the starboard seat of the deluxe leanbar.
+To operate either livewell, open the seacock in the aft bilge using the remote seacock arm labeled livewell.
+If the boat is equipped with both livewells and has two seacocks, the seacock closest to port is for the leanbar livewell.
+The livewell pumps are threaded directly into the seacocks.
+Plug the drain in the bottom of the livewell and place the corresponding livewell switch on the helm switch panel in the "on" position.
 Water will enter through a plenum along the side of the livewell and be distributed through a series of holes arranged vertically along the plenum.
 The water will rise until it reaches the overflow drain at the top of the plenum, and then drain overboard.